Plato: The Soul

 For Plato, as was characteristic of ancient Greek philosophy, the soul was that which gave life.
 Plato advocates a belief in the immortality of the soul, and several dialogues end with long speeches imagining the afterlife.
-In the Timaeus, Socrates locates the parts of the soul within the human body: Reason is located in the head, spirit in the top third of the torso, and the appetite in the middle third of the torso, down to the navel.
+In the Republic (IV), the soul consists of three parts, which are located in different regions of the body.
+Also in the Timaeus, Socrates locates the parts of the soul within the human body: Reason is located in the head, spirit in the top third of the torso, and the appetite in the middle third of the torso, down to the navel.

 Furthermore, Plato evinces a belief in the theory of reincarnation in multiple dialogues (such as the Phaedo and Timaeus).
 Scholars debate whether he intends the theory to be literally true, however.
 He uses this idea of reincarnation to introduce the concept that knowledge is a matter of recollection of things acquainted with before one is born, and not of observation or study.
 Keeping with the theme of admitting his own ignorance, Socrates regularly complains of his forgetfulness.
 In the Meno, Socrates uses a geometrical example to expound Plato's view that knowledge in this latter sense is acquired by recollection.
 Socrates elicits a fact concerning a geometrical construction from a slave boy, who could not have otherwise known the fact (due to the slave boy's lack of education).
 The knowledge must be of, Socrates concludes, an eternal, non-perceptible Form.